 Where Are Kala Brand Ukuleles Made?

 Around 30 miles north of San Francisco—Petaluma, California, to be precise.
 However, some Kala ukuleles are made in China.
 For the most part, the professional-level ukuleles are the ones made in California; you’ll know it from the price.
-Contrarily, the majority of entry-level ukuleles and budget ones are produced in China.
+Contrarily, the majority of budget ukuleles and entry-level ones are produced in China.

 Are Kala Ukuleles Fit for Beginners?